Stacked glass payment cards with a pound symbol, pyramid silhouette, and Egyptian flag

 Egypt's pound lost 70% of its value since 2022 while the CBE simultaneously banned banks from facilitating crypto transactions, creating a country where 3+ million people hold crypto through P2P channels but cannot officially interact with the banking system to buy or sell it.

-Kolo leads because its 5% BTC cashback and 0% FX on a free prepaid card gives Egyptian users a dollar-denominated spending rail that gains value in both cashback and currency terms, with no exchange loyalty tier or banking relationship needed.
+Kolo remains useful because its 2% BTC cashback and 0% FX on a free prepaid card gives Egyptian users a dollar-denominated spending rail without any exchange loyalty tier or banking relationship.

-KAST at 2% free stays as the simplest prepaid on-ramp for users who need card access outside bank-dependent bottlenecks.
+KAST at 1.5% USD cashback on the first $2,000/month, free, stays as the simplest prepaid on-ramp for users who need card access outside bank-dependent bottlenecks.
 Crypto.com Icy serves the 3.5+ million Egyptians in GCC countries earning enough to justify the CRO stake, with airport lounge access at CAI for return trips home.

 Kolo Card